Gonzalo Plata

-Gonzalo Jordy Plata Jiménez (born 1 November 2000) is an Ecuadorian footballer who plays as a winger for Spanish club Real Valladolid and the Ecuador national team.
+Gonzalo Jordy Plata Jiménez (born 1 November 2000) is an Ecuadorian professional footballer who plays as a right winger for Campeonato Brasileiro Serie A club Flamengo and the Ecuador national team.

 Club career

 Sporting

 Plata joined Sporting from Ecuadorean club Independiente del Valle for an undisclosed fee during the 2018–19 winter transfer window.
 Plata scored his first Primeira Liga goal for Sporting in a 2–0 win over Boavista on 23 February 2020.

 On 19 May 2021, Plata scored in Sporting's 5–1 win over Marítimo as the club won their first Primeira Liga title in 19 years.

 Valladolid

 On 31 August 2021, Plata joined Spanish Segunda División side Real Valladolid on loan for the 2021–22 season.

 On 11 July 2022, Plata was purchased by Valladolid, signing a contract until 2027.

+Al Sadd

+On 23 July 2023, Plata joined Qatar Stars League side Al Sadd.

+Flamengo

+On 30 August 2024, Plata joined Brazilian side Flamengo.

+He scored the goal that secured the 2024 Copa do Brasil 5th trophy for Flamengo by winning 1-0 against Atlético Mineiro at Arena MRV.

+International career

+Plata was selected in the 28 player Ecuador squad for the 2021 Copa América.

+Plata was named in the Ecuadorian squad for the 2022 FIFA World Cup.